vita-student-projects/DLAV_M1_LyuandMathis/README.md

 5. **Auxiliary Task - Depth Prediction** (optional):
    - Upsampling network for depth map prediction
    - Used as an additional training signal to improve feature learning

+##### Other less successful trials

+- We first tried to use our simple milestone 1 model, which did not have the performance we were looking for.
+- We then tried to make it more complex (probably too much !).
+We implemented :
+	- A pretrained ResNet50 CNN
+	- Both auxiliary tasks with 4-5 layers decoders
+	- extra layers to assemble out inputs in the feature space
+	- a transformer (2 transformer encoder layers)
+  	- a decoder

+This yielded mediocre results and we probably did not implement it quite right. (the code for that is commented out in the notebook)
+Finally we started simple again and added depth and a pretrained CNN, all in a bit of a rush.

 ### Data Processing & Augmentation